Abrothallus boomii

+Abrothallus boomii is a little-known species of lichenicolous (lichen-dwelling) fungus in the family Abrothallaceae.
+It parasitizes the lichen Nephroma tangeriense in Portugal.
+Named after the lichenologist Pieter van den Boom, this species is distinguishable from other Abrothallus species by its host preference and unique characteristics, including having six-spored reproductive structures (asci) and semi-immersed pycnidia with colourless spores.
+The fungus produces black, sometimes greenish-dusted surface structures on its host.

+Taxonomy

-Abrothallus boomii is a species of lichenicolous fungus in the family Abrothallaceae.
-Found in Portugal, it was formally described as a new species in 2015 by Ave Suija and Sergio Pérez-Ortega.
+Abrothallus boomii was formally described as a new species in 2015 by Ave Suija and Sergio Pérez-Ortega.
 The type specimen was collected north of Ervas Tenras (Beira Alta Province) in a pine-oak forest along a vineyard, where it was found growing on the thallus of a Nephroma lichen.
 It is only known to occur at the type locality.
 The species epithet honours Dutch lichenologist Pieter van den Boom, "author of a long list of research articles and indefatigable collector of lichens and lichenicolous fungi".